cloudfoundry/terraform-provider-cloudfoundry/docs/data-sources/domains.md

 page_title: "cloudfoundry_domains Data Source - terraform-provider-cloudfoundry"
 subcategory: ""
 description: |-
-  Gets information of private Cloud Foundry domains within the organization.
+  Gets information of Cloud Foundry domains.
+If an organization is specified, it will return the private domains associated with that cloud foundry organization.
 ---

 # cloudfoundry_domains (Data Source)

-Gets information of private Cloud Foundry domains within the organization.
+Gets information of Cloud Foundry domains.
+If an organization is specified, it will return the private domains associated with that cloud foundry organization.

 ## Example Usage